 Oil extends rally after U.S. bans Russian imports, prompting supply fears

-TOKYO, March 9 (Reuters) - Oil prices rose on Wednesday as the U.S. ban on Russian oil imports and Britain's plan to phase them out by year end raised concerns of tighter global supply.
+TOKYO, March 9 (Reuters) - Oil prices firmed on Wednesday over fears of a potential supply shock as the United States banned Russian oil imports, and amid signs that some buyers are already shunning them.

-U.S. President Joe Biden on Tuesday imposed an immediate ban on Russian oil and other energy imports and Britain said it would phase out Russian oil imports through the end of 2022.
+U.S. President Joe Biden on Tuesday imposed an immediate ban on Russian oil and other energy imports and Britain said it would phase out Russian oil imports through the end of 2022 in response to Russia's invasion Ukraine.

+Shell SHEL.L said on Tuesday it would stop buying Russian crude and phase out its involvement in all Russian hydrocarbons, becoming one of the first major Western oil companies to abandon Russia entirely.

+Meanwhile, Goldman Sachs estimated that more than half of Russian oil exported from ports remained unsold, while JP Morgan estimated around 70% of Russian seaborne oil was struggling to find buyers.

-Oil prices have surged more than 30% since Russia, the world's second-largest crude exporter, invaded Ukraine.
+Oil prices have surged more than 30% since Russia, the world's second-largest crude exporter, launched what it called a "special operation"in Ukraine.
 Fears of further disruptions to oil supply amid escalating sanctions on Moscow has boosted buying, analysts said.

+"The upward pressure on oil prices continues to strengthen as the market digests the implications of the U.S. import ban on Russian barrels and awaits details of Moscow's export embargoes," said Vandana Hari, founder of oil market analysis provider Vanda Insights.

 "On top of the U.S. and Britain's announcement effects, fears of further disruptions of supply from Russia due to intensifying sanctions on Moscow prompted fresh buying," said Hiroyuki Kikukawa, general manager of research at Nissan Securities.